 A urine test may be done:

-A routine urine test can be done in your doctor's office, clinic, or lab.
-You may also be asked to collect a urine sample at home and bring it with you to the office or lab for testing.
+A urine test can be done in your doctor's office, clinic, or lab.
+Or you may be asked to collect a urine sample at home.
+Then you can take it to the office or lab for testing.

 This method collects the urine your body is making right now.